zencart/documentation/content/dev/release_process/post_release.md

 ## Other Post-Release Tasks

-The first item applies to all releases; subsequent items are for major releases only.
+The first item applies to all releases (other than pre-releases); subsequent items are for major releases only.

 - Update the [Release History](/user/about_us/release_history/) page with the new version and date.